 - Packaged in recyclable or compostable materials.

-- Produced by a brand with a moral ethos, for instance giving back to community.
+- Produced by a brand with a moral ethos, for instance giving back to the community.

-The trends data for the past 5 years show that “clean beauty” is not new by any means, but interest levels are not constant.
-For Australia, we can see sharp increases and sharp decreases across the five years.
-The UK has seen more steady growth with dips and spikes.
-USA has seen the highest and most stable growth out of the three countries.
+Over the last 5 years, the trends data indicates that whilst “clean beauty” is not a new concept, interest levels are not constant and tend to ebb and flow- possibly down to media coverage or brand marketing.
+A clear example of this is in Australia, where there are defined sharp increases and then decreases across the five years.
+The UK has seen more steady growth with dips and spikes whilst The USA has seen the highest and most stable growth out of the three countries.